The Landlord's Tale

 The Pardoner’s Tale

 In medieval times the fear of burning in hell nurtured a gullibility that was ripe for exploitation.
-Conmen abounded, and few were worse than the pardoners, who would wear clerical dress and, armed with the bones of an animal, (or human booty from a charnel house), would travel the land preaching against sin and offering absolution by selling the bones of St Tom, Dick or Harry as protection.
+Conmen abounded, and few were worse than the pardoners, who would misappropriate the uniform of the clergy and travel the land armed with the bones of an animal, (or human booty from a charnel house), which they claimed to be the relics of the saints.
+For a few coins, the femur of St Tom, a phalanx from St Dick or a piece of St Harry's holy clavicle would buy you absolution and cancel your scheduled meeting with the infernal imps.

 Simon Bragg is not a pardoner, but he is a conman.
 I will never understand how he attracts so much female attention, so I can only revert to an old suspicion that some women just like a wrong ‘un.
 He does not offer an easy afterlife but seems hellbent on making life a misery for women in this one.
-He exploits the lonely, many who have been abandoned with children to care for and who spend their unsatisfactory days swiping right or left depending on some pre-determined preference of form.
+He exploits the empty vessels of the lonely, many who have been abandoned with children to care for and who spend their unsatisfactory days swiping right or left depending on some pre-determined preference of form.
 With his cratered complexion and lank, yellow hair I am surprised that he gets so much traction, which he gleefully proves to me at every opportunity.
-His M.O. is to run at least five women at once.
-He says it keeps his brain sharp, remembering all those names.
+His M.O. is to run at least five women at once and boasts that remembering all the names keeps his brain sharp.
 Valentine’s Day was once a challenge for Simon, but in recent years he has slimlined the operation in order to save time and money.
 A week before Valentine’s he ditches four out of the five and turns his attentions to the one most likely, or available, to sleep with him on the night.

 The man makes me queasy.
 I doubt he’s broken many hearts, but his complete lack of principle in matters of love is something I am not designed to understand.
-His shallow life just appears to be an endless round of mindless rutting.
+His shallow life appears to involve nothing more than an endless round of mindless rutting.

 The Cook’s Tale